Package 'NNS'

 Description

-This function generates a co-upper partial moment between two equal length variables for any degree or target.
+This function generates an n‑dimensional co‑lower partial moment (n >= 2) for any degree or target.

 Usage

-Co.UPM(degree_upm, x, y, target_x, target_y)
+Co.UPM(degree_upm, x, y, target_x, target_y, degree_y = NULL)

 Arguments